astronomer/docs/learn/intro-to-airflow.md

 - **Task instance**: The execution of a task at a specific point in time.
 - **Dynamic task**: An Airflow tasks that serves as a blueprint for a variable number of dynamically mapped tasks created at runtime.
 For more information, see [Dynamic tasks](dynamic-tasks.md).

-The Screenshot below shows one simple DAG called `example_astronauts` with two tasks, `get_astronauts` and `print_astronaut_craft`.
+The following screenshot shows one simple DAG, called `example_astronauts`, with two tasks, `get_astronauts` and `print_astronaut_craft`.
 The `get_astronauts` task is a regular task, while the `print_astronaut_craft` task is a dynamic task.
 The grid view of the Airflow UI shows individual DAG runs and task instances, while the graph displays the structure of the DAG.
 You can learn more about the Airflow UI in [An introduction to the Airflow UI](airflow-ui.md).

 ![Screenshot of the Airflow UI Grid view with the Graph tab selected showing a DAG graph with a regular and a dynamic task as well as a DAG run and Task instance.](/img/guides/intro-to-airflow_core_concepts_ui.png)